obsidian-community/obsidian-hub/01 - Community/Obsidian Roundup/2022-06-18 Breaking Changes & Dataview API Upgrades.md

 published: 2022-06-18T12:30:00
 publish: true
 ---
-# Highlights

----
-# 🌠 Breaking Changes & Dataview API Upgrades
+# 2022-06-18: Breaking Changes & Dataview API Upgrades
+Multiple windows is now a core feature, allowing for improved dual monitor use of Obsidian.
+There's also a great new beginner's guide to Dataview.

 ## In The Community

 -   It's moderator `@argentum`'s two year anniversary of using Obsidian.
 Check out [her graph](https://discord.com/channels/686053708261228577/744933215063638183/986956536976924693) in Discord.